15 Cool Savannah Coffee Shops for Caffeine Lovers

 Located just across the street from the south edge of Forsyth Park, The Sentient Bean serves up fair-trade coffee and vegetarian food, with a huge focus on sustainability.

-In addition to excellent coffee, food, and a fantastic location, I have to say that The Sentient Bean also has one of the best coffee shop names I’ve ever seen.
+In addition to excellent coffee, food, and a fantastic location, I have to say that The Sentient Bean also has one of the best cafe names I’ve ever seen.

 the sentient bean coffee shop savannah as seen from across the street